code-423n4/2023-06-xeth-mitigation/README.md

 ## Out of Scope

-M-01 and M-06 will not have fixes in the code.
-At the time of deployment:
+2 issues (M-01 and M-06) will be solved at the time of deployment by minting deadshares, to avoid first-staker attacks.
 - We will mint shares through a multi-sig
 - We will transfer these shares to a contract (that has no way of redeeming these funds and is just created for holding these shares).